Xilinx/XRT/src/runtime_src/doc/toc/cloud_vendor_support.rst

 The plugin is built as shared object -- libaws_mpd_plugin.so, and when users install the aws pkg, the 'so' file will be installed at /opt/xilinx/xrt/lib, and a soft link file -- libmpd_plugin.so is created under the same folder linking to the plugin shared object.
-MPD tries to dlopen the shared object when it gets started.
+MPD tries to dlopen(3) the shared object when it gets started.

 AWS has its own FPGA cards which don't have HW mailbox, but AWS does use stock xocl driver.
 XRT handles this case by creating pseudo mailbox in xocl driver leveraging the MPD and plugin framework.
 All mailbox messages are going through pseudo